-35. African countries have signed up to various policy instruments and frameworks geared towards liberalizing trade in services.
-However, the continent has been unable to consolidate these frameworks into a viable continent-wide regime that optimizes the benefits of liberalization of the sector, such as greater contributions to gross domestic product, better integration into value chains, and broader diversification and industrialization.
+35. African countries have signed up to various policy instruments and frameworks geared towards liberalising trade in services.
+However, the continent has been unable to consolidate these frameworks into a viable continent-wide regime that optimises the benefits of liberalisation of the sector, such as more significant contributions to the gross domestic product, better integration into value chains, and broader diversification and industrialisation.
 The persistent fragmentation of the policy landscape of Africa has been a significant contributor to the continent's weak competitiveness in global services trade, with African services exports amounting to just 2 per cent of global trade in services.